 Electrolyte Replacement Drinks: Do You Need Them?

-Electrolyte drinks are designed to help your body recover fluids and key minerals like sodium, potassium, magnesium, and chloride—nutrients you lose when you sweat heavily during strenuous workouts, illness, or hot weather.
+Electrolyte drinks are designed to help your body replace fluids and key minerals like sodium, potassium, magnesium, and chloride—nutrients you lose when you sweat heavily during strenuous workouts, illness, or hot weather.
 Many contain carbs (usually sugars) to provide quick energy and help your body absorb fluids more efficiently.

 When Do You Need Them?